Jtrom314/CS260Notes/README.md

 As you can see, there is a lot of levels of name caching.
 This is done for performance reasons, but it also can be frustrating when you are trying to update the information associated with your domain name.
 This is where the `time to live` (`TTL`) setting for a domain record comes into play.
 You can set this to be something short like 5 minutes or as long as several days.
 The different caching layers should then honor the TTL and clear their cache after the requested period has passed.

+## Manage your DNS records

+Now that you own a domain name you can use it to create DNS records that will map domain names to IP addresses (A records) or other domain names (CNAME records).
+For the purposes of this class, you want your root domain name, and any subdomain of your root domain, to map to the IP address of the web server you created previously.

+You will need the public IP address for your server.
+You can get the public IP address by opening the AWS browser console and viewing the details of your server on the EC2 service page.

+⚠ Note that the AWS browser console interface changes all of the time and so the directions below may not match exactly, but similar functionality should be there in some shape or form.

+1. Open the AWS console in your browser and log in.
+1. Navigate to the `Route 53` service.
+1. Select the `Hosted zones` option from the menu on the left.
+1. You should see your domain name listed here.
+If it doesn't then the registration did not complete, or it is still pending.
+In that case go review the information found under `Domains > Pending requests`.
+1. Click on your domain name to view the details.
+This should display existing DNS records with types such as `NS`, and `SOA`.
+1. First we will create our root domain DNS record.
+This will associate your domain name with your server's IP address and make it so you can use your domain name in the browser to navigate to your server.
+   1. Press the `Create record` button.
+   1. In the Value box enter the public IP address of your server.
+   1. Press `Create records`
+   1. A new `A` type record should appear in your list of records that represents the root domain name and your server's public IP address.
+1. Next we will create a DNS record that will map to your server for any subdomain of your root domain name.
+This is made possible because DNS allows you to specify wildcards for a DNS record.
+   1. Press the `Create record` button.
+   1. In the `Record name` box enter the text `*`.
+This wildcard represents that any subdomain, that is not explicitly defined by another DNS record, will match this record.
+   1. In the `Value` box enter the public IP address of your server.
+   1. Press `Create records`
+   1. A new `A` type record should appear in your list of records that represents the wildcard subdomain name and your server's public IP address.

+## Other record types

+The additional `NS` and `SOA` type records that were listed for your domain name are important for working with DNS.
+These records were created automatically for you when you registered your domain name.
+The name server (`NS`) record contains the names of the authoritative name servers that authorize you to place DNS records in this DNS server.
+Those same authoritative name servers are listed with the registrar that you leased your domain name from.
+That way the authoritative name server can verify that the DNS records and the DNS registration match and are authorized to represent the domain name when defining DNS records.
+Otherwise a hacker could just add DNS records and take over your domain name.

+The start of authority (`SOA`) record provides contact information about the owner of this domain name.

 # HTML
 ```html
 <!DOCTYPE html>